Back to all articles

 The hardest question after an AI incident is usually not what the provider did.
 It is what your own organization cannot answer: where AI is active, what staff pasted into it, what was shared, and how far that context already traveled.

 Most enterprises do not know how many AI tools are active across the business, which teams rely on them daily, or what kinds of data are flowing through them.
 They may know what is officially approved.
 They usually do not know what is actually in use.
-That is the visibility gap.
+That is the observability gap.

 Once a chat-related incident happens, that gap becomes the real story.
 The organization cannot tell whether the transcript contained restricted material, whether it was later shared, whether the assistant had connected access to internal tools, or whether similar behavior is happening elsewhere.
-Lack of visibility turns every exposure into a wider governance problem because the business cannot quickly define the boundary of what was at risk.
+Lack of observability turns every exposure into a wider governance problem because the business cannot quickly define the boundary of what was at risk.

 Visibility is difficult because conversational AI hides state in places traditional controls were not built to watch well: prompts, transient browser sessions, chat history, assistant memory, tool traces, share links, and third-party service logs.
 The interaction feels informal, so users treat it informally.
 But the stored context is often richer than a normal support ticket or form field.
 It can contain intent, reasoning, internal names, and copied data that would be heavily governed in any other system.